 However, fewer than half of those who strongly prefer a newly-built house are willing to fork over the additional 20 percent that new builds bring on average.
 Why is that?
 Although the newness is enticing, it doesn't single-handedly carry the luster during the home-buying experience.

 While shiny and new has its allure, what's actually behind these home buyers' preferences?
-The following points look at some of the pros and cons of purchasing new construction homes in Brentwood and other Nashville area communities.
+Questions on how to buy a new construction home?
+What are the pros and cons of buying a house that is newly-constructed?
+The following points look at some of those pros and cons when purchasing new construction homes in Brentwood and other Nashville area communities.

 Pros of New Construction Homes

-- Customization is a huge benefit of buying a new construction home.
+- Customization is a huge benefit of buying a new house.
 If you make the purchase early enough in the building process, builders may allow you to personalize the home according to your preferences.
 This means that countertops, flooring, cabinets and colors could be yours to choose.

 - Contemporary style and design is another big-ticket advantage to new construction.
 Today's modern lifestyle often demands the open floor plan concept, which includes large rooms that flow into the kitchen and eating areas.
 Older homes tend to have compartmentalized rooms with both a formal dining room and formal living room, whereas newer homes reflect a more unified ambiance.
 Likewise, new builds often have large master baths, walk-in closets, and eat-in kitchens, which busy people tend to prefer.